Music can soothe a broken heart.

 Heart disease is one of the biggest killers in the entire world.

 Doing all that we can to help protect against it should be at the top of our list of priorities.

 Common side effects associated with heart disease include stress and anxiety.

 Studies have revealed that by listening to various forms of music, anxiety, stress, and tension levels in patients being treated for coronary heart disease dropped quite dramatically.

 Blood pressure levels, which also play a key role in coronary health, were also reduced greatly.

-Another interesting and beneficial effect that music has on our brains is that it can also help us to read other people more effectively and more efficiently.
+Another interesting benefit that music has on our brains is that it helps us to read other people effectively.

 By listening to what is described as ‘happy’ and ‘uplifting’ music in regular intervals, people have been found to be able to better identify facial expressions and body language associated with feelings of happiness and other similar emotions.

 When doing the same with sad and depressing pieces of music, again, the same results were achieved, except this time with negative expressions and body language.